Nearly half of young families are uninsured

-In fact, in a partnership with YouGov, we recently discovered that nearly half of families with children aged 0-4 don't have life insurance – and of those, 44% said they would like it, but can't afford it at the moment.
+In fact, in partnership with YouGov, we discovered that nearly half of families with children aged 0-4 don't have life insurance – and of those, 44% said they would like it, but can't afford it at the moment.

 However, life insurance may not be as expensive as you think.
 Most of those who do have cover reported paying £10-19.99 per month or less in premiums.
 Premiums can vary with different types of cover, but here are some ways to keep them down:

 4 ways to get affordable cover